WordPress Mail SMTP Plugin

 - Fixed: Action Scheduler library loading issue.

-- Fixed: Canceled Setup Wizard’s OAuth authorization redirecting to the Setup Wizard when connecting via regular plugin settings.
+- Fixed: Cancelled Setup Wizard’s OAuth authorisation redirecting to the Setup Wizard when connecting via regular plugin settings.

 - Fixed: Meta DB table not existing error notices on a WP Multisite subsite.